Akela-Plugins/Akela/docs/_plugins/Cycle.md

 > beginning once it reached the end).
 This should be used from
 > the [`cycleAction`][cycleaction] function, once it is determined what sequence
 > to cycle through.
+>
+> To make the cycling loop complete, the first element of the `keys` list should
+> be the one that - when followed by the Cycle key - triggers the action.

 ### `.replace(key)`